The UK Government is changing how we vote. From May 2023, you will need to show photo ID when you vote at a polling station.

 Please refer to the section on the form headed Information about this form, below that you will find a section called What if I cannot sign the form.
 If applicable, tick the box requesting a signature waiver and we will send a form for you or your helper to complete.
-Please call Electoral Services on 01263 516046 if you have any further queries regarding this.
+Please call us on 01263 513811 if you have any further queries regarding this.

 I have a signature waiver on my absent vote.
 Do I need to do anything?

 If you have a current signature waiver then you are not affected by the signature refresh as there is no signature on your record.